 In addition to its many game reserves, the country is also known for the Kilimanjaro - a massive mountain made up of three stratovolcanoes - and for Africa’s largest lake, Lake Victoria.
 Not surprisingly, it is a thriving tourist destination on the continent.

 Swahili - called ‘Kiswahili’ in Tanzania - is a special language.
 Although it is the official language of Tanzania and Kenya and is spoken by approximately 50 million people in five countries in East Africa, it is the mother tongue of only five to ten million people.
 The mother tongue of the remaining 45 million people is another Bantu language.
 The language has long served as a lingua franca - a language that enables communication between people who have mastered different mother tongues.
 In Swahili, every letter is pronounced, including consonants or letters that appear twice.
 Swahili is increasingly giving way to English in secondary and higher education, in parliament and on official occasions.
 This makes English the second official language in Tanzania.
 Although Tanzanians pronounce English words differently, the majority of the population has mastered the language.

-Africans form the largest population group in Tanzania.
-They make up 99% of the population.
-The Bantu people, who form 95% of the African population, count more than 130 nations that treat each other with respect.
+The Bantu people, who form 95% of the African population, count more than 130 different groups of people that treat each other with respect.
 The largest ethnic group are the Sukuma (12%), followed by the Nyamwezi (9%), the Hehe/Bena (8%), the Haya (7%), the Swahili (6%), the Chagga (6%) and the Makonde.
 The inhabitants are characterised by respect for the elderly, the traditional division of labour between men and women and close ties to family.
 The people are very polite.
 You are expected to greet them, and wearing covering clothes is appreciated.
 This is partly because 35% of the population is Muslim.
 The majority of Muslims live on Zanzibar.
 No less than 95% of the inhabitants there are followers of Islam.
 Because of this, the traditional holidays, as well as the religious holidays of both Christianity and Islam, are celebrated extensively.

 Money and currency